emberjs/website/source/blog/2014-12-25-ember-data-1-0-beta-14-released.md

 post.get('author'); // => 'Tom Dale'
 ```

-This also mean that properties missing in the payload will no longer be
+This also means that properties missing in the payload will no longer be
 reset,
 but stay the same.